nottaro/littleroot/content/_index.md

 	- as long as there's doubt, you don't have to
 	- when you're sure of your surroundings, you have to pray
 - Islam started 1400 years ago, around 600 AD

+### QUOTES FROM 2024!

+"i love to be solid" - ccc

+"i'm so hard hard" - ccc

+"i was so turned on" - hb

+"touch me" - dp

+"history is about forgetting the past" - pb

+"it's like dr robotnik without the moustache" - rb

+"i got atharva sathe my slut my whore" - eh

+"i'll suck it...anything for the book" - eh

+"i'll hook someone else up" - dr waters june 24 2024

+"go for the other ones, like children" - rz

+"and obviously he can't do anything because he's gay!" - rb

+"pecking opera" - eh

+"are we allowed to do advertising in public schools" - dr ormande waters

+"i’m a man who loved a woman created by a man" - rz

+"you have a nice weenie" - na

+"i'll give hatsune miku my VIP package" - th

+"definitely" - ccc, in response to "are you gay, christian"

+"there's nothing wrong with a child working overtime as a healer" - an

+"i thought that was primary school" - ed, in response to "a brothel is a place where people go to have sex"

+"hitler was right" - eh

+"if humans had wings, hitler would've won world war two" - eh

+"ryan reynolds, the hottest man to straight men" - rb

+"if you get a 10, you get to maintain the idea that song is female, and galliarmard gets his happy ending...life goals for some, not for me" - rb

+"real men suck it...i'm sucking it" - ccc

+"you know who didn't get an atar? jesus. people seem to like him" - rb

+"jesus literally went to tafe" - rb

+"hoenstly if someone sent me soemthing like "i would wreck you", i'd just send back miley cyrus. or wreck it ralph. or both." - rb

+"you guys haven't had the talk, have you" - vd

+"those goddamn russians, those goddamn communists" - ow

+"if you can find a novel way to kill people, that's always a good way to get funding" - ow

+"i don't care about the law" - ow

+"the good kind of grooming" - an

+"i'm gonna destroy your ass" - ccc

+"yes jonathan"
+"doesn't it need a-"
+"shut up" - ow

+"GYATT" - na

+"GYATT DAMN" - na

+"your ass is grass. that way, you can touch grass. maybe other people can touch grass." - ccc

+"if i didn't know murder wasn't ok, i would be punished for murdering you" - py

+"stay away from me with your plague" - an

+"pecking duck" - eh

+"in the first play of the scene" - eh

+"have i talked to you guys about arousal" - py